 Terror Nights, Tyler.
 The website says, “Tens of thousands will come, but only a few will make it out alive!”
 If that sounds tempting, check it out and let us hear from you.

 Zombie Manor, Arlington.
 With a convoluted backstory involving voodoo and unrequited love, Zombie Manor “puts you in the middle of a Hollywood horror movie” thanks to movie-quality sets and special effects.

 Hangman’s House of Horror, Fort Worth.
-This haunted house celebrates its 25th anniversary this year and has donated more than 1.8 million to local charities.
+This haunted house has donated more than 1.8 million to local charities.
 The website even has a poster gallery!